julianjca/fancy-to-do-list/README.md

 # fancy-to-do-list

-A portofolio project on to-do-list application with express, mongodb
+A portofolio project on to-do-list application with express, mongodb.